 Item Exemplary Solid Developing Needs Attention Content beyond the usual.
 Analysis is complete and information integration is evident.
 Some analysis evident but is incomplete.
-Little to no analysis evident Points (5) 5 4 2-3 0-1 Comprehension of Subject Matter evaluation is accurate Most of the content is accurate and shows mastery of the topic.
-Content shows some flaws and omissions and illustrates only partial knowledge of the topic.
+Little to no analysis evident Points (5) 5 4 2-3 0-1 Comprehension of Subject Matter All content in the evaluation is accurate and complete and communicates a complete understanding of the topic. knowledge of the topic.
 Much of the content is inaccurate and confusing and communicates very little understanding of the topic.
 Points (5) 5 4 2-3 0-1

-Option 5: Environmental Scan
+Option 6: Environmental Scan